Jufaa/axios-spikee/README.md

 HTTP (Hypertext Transfer Protocol) is the protocol used for data transmission on the web.
 HTTPS is the secure version of HTTP, employing SSL/TLS encryption to protect information between the browser and server, adding a layer of security to web communication.

-# 3️⃣ What is a method and whats methods exist❓ 🗒️
+# 3️⃣ What is a method and what methods exist❓ 🗒️

 A "method" refers to a specific action or function that you can perform to interact with the backend in a simpler and more structured way.